boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 Backend independent data - the blt file
 =======================================

-The backend independent data is stored in `yaml <http://yaml.org/>`_ files with the extension .blt.
+The backend independent data is stored in files with the extension .blt containing `yaml <http://yaml.org/>`_ markup.
 These files contain exactly one YAML document consisting of an associative array with the following keys:

 - id: mandatory, string.
 The id of the collection.
 Must be identical to the filename of the blt file without the extenstion.